growse/growse.com-blog/2005/_posts/2005-11-26-new-stuff-again.md

 After doing one or two and generally getting the hang of it, I did a few here and there.
-Some were crap, some were ok - I put the ok ones up in the magic [Videos][1] section.
+Some were crap, some were ok - I put the ok ones up in the magic videos section.
 At some point I'll put pictures as the links instead of text showing exactly what's going on.
 Can't be arsed at the moment.

 Now I'm going to talk about my day.

-First thing I found out this morning is that my project has raised a purchase order of around 246,000.00 CHF (that's 108,761.48 GBP according to [xe.com][2]) of which about half was for the wrong stuff.
+First thing I found out this morning is that my project has raised a purchase order of around 246,000.00 CHF (that's 108,761.48 GBP according to [xe.com][1]) of which about half was for the wrong stuff.
 Whether that money has been spent yet, I don't know.
 Anyway, I've now got to figure out exactly how many licences for Microsoft SQL server I need bearing in mind they come in two different flavours (one about £5k and the other being about £15k).
 This